 It's reassuring to know that only a tiny percentage of women experience labor so short or so pain-free that they can't make it to the hospital.
 In first births it's even less likely than in second or subsequent ones.

 But My Doctor Said I Could Go Into Labor Any Day

-Doctors often tell a pregnant woman that a baby is ready and many women believes this means they will be in labour within a few hours or days.
+Doctors often tell a pregnant woman that a baby is ready and many women believe this means they will be in labor within a few hours or days.

 Unfortunately, a doctor's definition of ready is different to a pregnant woman's.
-To a doctor, ready simply means your baby is sitting down and in the right position to go into labor.
-A doctor's timeline is different to yours, so a doctor saying this is the equivalent of saying "Everything is ready but the baby may not choose to come for another 3-6 weeks."
+To a doctor, "ready" simply means your baby is sitting down and in the right position to go into labor.
+A doctor saying this is the equivalent of saying, "Everything is ready but the baby may not choose to come for another three to six weeks."